scorpiodiagrams/fdg/wiki/appendix_a.md

 ;; 3.14
   ```

-are both compound expressions that name the same number as the numeral =3.14=.#Footnote(2) In these cases the symbols =+= and =*= name procedures that add and multiply, respectively.
+are both compound expressions that name the same number as the numeral #Code(3.14).#Footnote(2) In these cases the symbols #Code(+) and #Code(#*) name procedures that add and multiply, respectively.
 If we replace any subexpression of any expression with an expression that names the same thing as the original subexpression, the thing named by the overall expression remains unchanged.
 In general, a procedure call is written
 $$\begin{equation}
 (\quad \textit{operator} \quad \textit{operand-1} \quad \ldots \quad \textit{operand-n} \quad )
 \end{equation}$$